|Nutrition Facts (per serving)|

 |Amount per serving|

 |Total Carbohydrate 64g||23%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Air fryer potato chips are crispy, crunchy and it’s hard to believe they are cooked in the air fryer.
-Very little oil is used to make these chips so they are low in fat and calories.
-It takes a little effort to make a good sized batch but it’s so worth it, especially if you’re on the Whole30 diet.
+Very little oil is used to make these chips, and a 2-cup serving comes in at just 7 grams of fat.
+It takes a little effort to make a good-sized batch but it’s so worth it.
 Pair it with a delicious dip like homemade French onion dip or cheeseburger dip.

 Gather the ingredients.